epicweb-dev/epic-stack/docs/security.md

 The Epic Stack uses [Fly](https://fly.io) for hosting.
 Fly has an internal network that allows you to connect services to each other without exposing them to the public internet.
+Only services within your organization have access to this network, and only accounts in your organization have access as well.

 When running multiple instances of the Epic Stack, your instances communicate with each other over this internal network.
 Most of this happens behind the scenes with the consul service that Fly manages for us.

-But we also have an endpoint that allows instances to connect to each other to update the cache in the primary region.
+We also have an endpoint that allows instances to connect to each other to update the cache in the primary region.
 This uses internal URLs for that communication (via [`litefs-js`](https://github.com/fly-apps/litefs-js)), but as an added layer of security it uses a shared secret to validate the requests.